somecho/metrome/README.md

 (compound time), where the pulse division turns from two to three stays the same length.

-In Metrum, the equivalent is `q=q.`.
+In Metrome, the equivalent is `q=q.`.
 Simple, clean.
 You can do all sorts of wild things.
 You can also do this `1/6=q`, where the quarter notes are now as fast as the triplet quarter notes (essentially the same thing, but semantically and musically different.